-- 6.2.1 The aeroplane operator shall meet its offsetting requirements according to 3.4.4, as calculated by the Authority, by cancelling CORSIA Eligible Emissions Units in a quantity equal to its total final offsetting requirements for a given compliance period (i.e., FORc).
+- 6.2.1 The aeroplane operator shall meet its offsetting requirements according to 5.4.5, as calculated by the Authority, by cancelling CORSIA Eligible Emissions Units in a quantity equal to its total final offsetting requirements for a given compliance period (i.e., FOR_c).
 The CORSIA Eligible Emissions Units are only those units described in the ICAO document entitled "CORSIA Eligible Emissions Units", which meet the CORSIA Emissions Unit Eligibility Criteria contained in the ICAO document entitled "CORSIA Emissions Unit Eligibility Criteria".
-These ICAO documents are available on the ICAO CORSIA website. - 6.2.2 To fulfil the provisions in 6.2.1, the aeroplane operator shall: - (a) cancel such CORSIA Eligible Emissions Units within a registry designated by a CORSIA Eligible Emissions Unit Programme in accordance with the timeline as defined in Annex 16, Part IV, Appendix 1; and - (b) request each CORSIA Eligible Emissions Unit Programme registry to make visible on the registry's public website, information on each of the aeroplane operator's cancelled CORSIA Eligible Emissions Units for a given compliance period, as defined in Appendix 1.
-Such information for each cancelled CORSIA Eligible Emissions Unit shall include the consolidated identifying information in Field 5 of Annex 16, Part IV, Table A5-7, except fields 5.j, 5.k and 5.m.

-Note: "Cancel" means the permanent removal and single use of a CORSIA Eligible Emissions Unit within a CORSIA Eligible Emissions Unit Programme designated registry such that the same emissions unit may not be used more than once.
-This is sometimes also referred to as "retirement", "cancelled", "cancelling" or "cancellation".
+These ICAO documents are available on the ICAO CORSIA website. - 6.2.2 To fulfil the provisions in 6.2.1, the aeroplane operator shall: - (a) cancel such CORSIA Eligible Emissions Units within a registry designated by a CORSIA Eligible Emissions Unit Programme in accordance with the timeline as defined in Appendix 1; and - (b) request each CORSIA Eligible Emissions Unit Programme registry to make visible on the registry's public website, information on each of the aeroplane operator's cancelled CORSIA Eligible Emissions Units for a given compliance period, as defined in Appendix 1.
+Such information for each cancelled CORSIA Eligible Emissions Unit shall include the consolidated identifying information in Field 5 of Table A5-7 in Appendix 5, except fields 5.j, 5.k and 5.m. - Note: "Cancel" means the permanent removal and single use of a CORSIA Eligible Emissions Unit within a CORSIA Eligible Emissions Unit Programme designated registry such that the same emissions unit may not be used more than once.
+This is sometimes also referred to as "retirement", "cancelled", "cancelling" or "cancellation". - 6.2.3 The Authority should develop procedures to ensure aeroplane operators are notified of programme eligibility changes involving a decision by the Council to immediately revoke eligibility within 14 days of the publication of the changes by ICAO.